UK Suppliers of Autoelectrical Parts to

 A suitable power source can be supplied while stationary from :

-Engine driven generator either seperate portable generator or vehicle engine driven generator which may be mounted to vehicle engine or fitted in driveline and pto driven
+A seperate portable generator may be used, or a vehicle engine driven generator which may be mounted to vehicle, vehicle engine or fitted in driveline and pto shaft driven

 Inverter units may be parallel linked to achieve larger power output or a dynamic inverter system used.